stanfordhpccenter/cs74/labs/week1/Lab-3-OS-installation.md

 Now, modify ```/etc/hosts``` so the machine knows its hostname.
 For this step, you will need to know ```[NNN]```, the last octet of your public IP address.
 It can be obtained by running ```ifconfig``` and looking at the entry for ```eno1```.

 ```
-echo "171.64.116.[NNN] hpcc-cluster-[C].stanford.edu" >> /etc/hosts
+echo "171.64.55.[NNN] hpcc-cluster-[C].stanford.edu" >> /etc/hosts
 echo "10.1.1.1 hpcc-cluster-[C].localdomain hpcc-cluster-[C]" >> /etc/hosts
 ```

 If you have completed these steps, you are now done with Week #1 tasks.
-If your partner has not completed their assignment yet, please notify them so they can start as soon as possible.
 Please message course staff on Canvas if you need help provisioning the operating system.